Haldenstein railway station

 Haldenstein railway station is a railway station in the northern part of the municipality of Chur, in the Swiss canton of Grisons.
 The station is on the Rhaetian Railway's Landquart–Thusis line.
 The Swiss Federal Railways Chur–Rorschach line runs parallel but has no intermediate stops between Chur and Landquart.
 The station serves the municipality of Haldenstein, located on the other side of the River Rhine.

 Services

-As of the December 2023 timetable change the following services stop at Haldenstein: